maartenba/CamoDotNet/README.md

 Using a shared key, proxy URLs are encrypted with [hmac](http://en.wikipedia.org/wiki/HMAC) so we can bust caches/ban/rate limit if needed.

-CamoDotNet currently runs on OWIN 3.0.
+CamoDotNet currently runs on:

+* CamoDotNet 1.x - OWIN 3.0
+* CamoDotNet 2.x - .NET Core

 ## Features